quanterall/HaskellMaterials/basics/05-error-handling.md

 no requirement that any of the errors have the same type, as they are never mentioned in the same type as each other.
 This allows you to actually define separate types for all of your errors.

-If a function calls ours, we'll have just returned a `m a` that they can compose as they please (they're already executing in `m` if they're calling our function, obviously).
+If a function calls our function, we'll have just returned a `m a` that they can compose as they please (they're already executing in `m` if they're calling our function, obviously).
 The errors they might be concerned about they can still handle or catch as they see fit.
 As the call stack grows, this type of error handling **can** grow more gracefully.

 The calling code if we were to use just `startSession` that returns `m SessionStartresult` becomes: